Joan Baez’s Weird Homage to Slavery

 The evidence, even after all these years, is complex and confusing.
 Witnesses contradicted each other.
 Important physical evidence has been lost.
 To explain my position, I wish to go back to the original witnesses.

-The Supreme Court Ruling (1966) gives a fairly complete account of all the witness testimony.
+The Supreme Court Ruling (1967-05-04) gives a fairly complete account of all the witness testimony.

-The Panel of the Court of Appeal was probably right, in it’s recent ruling, to declare that Truscott might not today have been found guilty by a reasonable jury of the charges against him, based on the evidence offered at his original trial, some of which has now been discredited (particularly the time of death), and some of which may have been obtained through improper investigation (the examination of Truscott by a doctor without advising him or his parents that he was a suspect).
+The panel of the Court of Appeal for Ontario (2007-08-27)was probably right, in it’s recent ruling, to declare that Truscott might not today have been found guilty by a reasonable jury of the charges against him, based on the evidence offered at his original trial, some of which has now been discredited (particularly the time of death), and some of which may have been obtained through improper investigation (the examination of Truscott by a doctor without advising him or his parents that he was a suspect).
 They may also have calibrated their ruling to contemporaneous public opinion which is overwhelmingly in favor of Truscott’s innocence.
 Most of this opinion is reflexive of unexamined belief inspired by a kind of sentimental consensus that has developed on the issue.

 But the Panel was also right to say that it could not, with any degree of certainty, pronounce him innocent.
 In spite of the consensus.
 That is significant.
+In many cases of wrongful conviction there is clear evidence of innocence, or that someone else committed the crime.
+In Truscott’s case, they decided that the evidence did not convincingly show that he could not have been guilty.

-We won’t know exactly why they resisted efforts to have him declared innocent.
 But I have three main reasons for my own uncertainty.
 In summary:

 1. The weak evidence that Truscott ever passed the bridge with Harper on their way to the highway